 The legal doctrine of qualified immunity prevents people who are victims of police misconduct from having their cases heard when their rights have been violated.
 It effectively closes the courthouse doors to victims while making it harder to hold abusive officers accountable.

-That’s why people from across the political spectrum – including 3 in 4 Vermonters – support ending qualified immunity.
+That’s why people from across the political spectrum – including 3 in 4 Vermonters and organizations from across the state – support ending qualified immunity.

 Victims deserve their day in court

 Qualified immunity requires victims of police abuse seeking justice in a civil court to first show that police violated “clearly established law.”
 That is, victims must be able to point to another, prior case with nearly identical circumstances, or else their case cannot go forward – even in cases where rights violations cause serious injury or death.

 Experts from across the political spectrum and many law enforcement leaders agree that qualified immunity is extreme, unnecessary, and incompatible with civil rights.
 These are just some of the cases of police misconduct that have been thrown out due to qualified immunity:

 - Shooting a child in the leg: In 2014, a group of children playing were disrupted when a several sheriff’s deputies chased an unarmed suspect into their yard.
 With guns drawn, the officers ordered everyone to lay on the ground.
 The children complied, but their non-aggressive dog did not.
 One of the deputies shot at the dog and missed twice, hitting the knee of a 10-year-old boy lying less than two feet away.
 The court prevented his family from holding the officer accountable for damages, instead granting qualified immunity because there was no prior case where a child was shot when an officer intended to shoot something else.
 (Corbitt v.
 Vickers)